ProCST: Boosting Semantic Segmentation Using Progressive Cyclic Style-Transfer: Method

-ProCST that is presented in Figure~\ref{fig:full_model} is a multiscale model.
+\paragraph{Model architecture} ProCST is a multiscale model.
 Scales are trained sequentially in a progressive training process.
 Each scale has two generators, $G_n^{st}$ and $G_n^{ts}$ and two discriminators, $D_n^{st}$ and $D_n^{ts}$, where $n$ denotes the scale level.

-We describe next the $\mathbb{S}\rightarrow\mathbb{T}$ translation process, where the complementary translation $\mathbb{T}\rightarrow\mathbb{S}$ is symmetric up to the last (highest) scale.
-In that scale, the source labels are also used for the label loss, which is described in Section~\ref{sec:label_loss}.
+We turn to describe the $\mathbb{S}\rightarrow\mathbb{T}$ translation process, where the complementary translation $\mathbb{T}\rightarrow\mathbb{S}$ is symmetric.
 At the $n$th scale, $n=1,..,N$, ProCST generates SiT fake images using the generator chain $G_k^{st}, k\le n$.
 Each generator receives the upscaled output of the previous generator and the current source image resized to the current scale's size.
 This process is repeated till we reach the last scale.
 More formally, let $s \in \mathcal{S}$ be a source image, and $t \in \mathcal{T}$ be a target image.
 Let $s_n, t_n$ be the resized source and target images to scale $n$, respectively.
 A fake SiT image $\Tilde{t}_{n}$ is generated using $n$ generators $G_k^{st}, \ k \le n$ by the following procedure:

 where $(r\uparrow)$ means the image is upscaled by a factor of $r^{-1}$.
 For instance, on the right-hand-side of Figure~\ref{fig:full_model} we can see that the second scale receives an upscaled output image from the first generator together with the resized source image.
 Both images share the same size: the size of the second scale.
-After generating the SiT fake image, we can now calculate an adversarial loss term and a style loss term (both described in Section~\ref{sec:style_transfer}) using the fake SiT image, source image, and target image, as depicted on the left-hand-side of Figure~\ref{fig:full_model}.
-Remember that the loss is not propagating to any scale other than scale $n$.

-For calculating the cyclic loss, we generate a fake source image from the fake target image.
-We calculate the fake target-in-source image by feeding the created fake SiT image to the $G_k^{ts}, k\le n$ generators chain.
-This allows calculating the cyclic loss between the original source and the resulting SiT-in-source image.
+We use the above translation process to generate all the required images to obtain the unique combination of loss terms, which varies as a function of $n$.
+This loss combination, described deeply in Section~\ref{sec:losses}, is the heart of ProCST.